๐ŸงพFinancial Accounting I

 Why This Matters

-Accrual accounting is the backbone of financial reporting under GAAP—and it's the lens through which every exam question about revenue, expenses, and financial statement accuracy will be framed.
+Accrual accounting is the backbone of financial reporting under GAAP.
+It's the lens through which every exam question about revenue, expenses, and financial statement accuracy will be framed.
 You're being tested on your ability to understand when transactions should be recorded, why timing matters for financial statement users, and how these principles work together to prevent manipulation and ensure comparability across companies and time periods.

-The principles here aren't isolated rules to memorize; they form an interconnected framework built on two core ideas: matching economic activity to the period it occurs and providing decision-useful information to stakeholders.
-When you encounter an exam question about adjusting entries, revenue timing, or expense recognition, you're really being asked to apply these foundational concepts.
-Don't just memorize definitions—know what problem each principle solves and how it connects to accurate financial reporting.
+These principles aren't isolated rules to memorize.
+They form an interconnected framework built on two core ideas: matching economic activity to the period it occurs and providing decision-useful information to stakeholders.
+When you encounter a question about adjusting entries, revenue timing, or expense recognition, you're really being asked to apply these foundational concepts.
+Know what problem each principle solves and how it connects to accurate financial reporting.

 Timing and Recognition Principles